radiantearth/stac-api-spec/fragments/filter/README.md

 There will likely be a change to Simple CQL where this conformance class only requires support of expressions with a property name of the left hand side and a literal on the right hand side (e.g., `eo:cloud_cover <= 10`), and additional conformance classes will support arbitrary uses of properties and literals in expression.
 The primary motivation for this is to allow implementations that use datastores that do not easily support arbitrary expressions like these to implement Simple CQL (e.g., Elasticsearch).

+There will also likely be a change where the Simple CQL conformance class is decomposed into several other conformance classes to aid composition.
+After these changes, it is possible that this extension will not require the implementation of the operators IN, BETWEEN, LIKE, and IS NULL predicates.

 ## Queryables

-The Queryables mechanism allows a client to discover what variables are available for use when writing filter expressions.
+The Queryables mechanism allows a client to discover what variable terms are available for use when writing filter expressions.
 These variables can be defined per-collection, and the intersection of these variables over all collections is what is available for filtering when there are no collection restrictions.
 These queryables are the only variables that may be used in filter expressions, and if any variable is used in expression that is not defined as a queryable, a 400 Bad Request exception should be returned.

+Implementers should add queryables for all root Item fields (e.g., id, collection, geometry) with those names.
+Fields in Item Properties should also be exposed with their names, and not require expressions to prefix them with  `properties`. **Everything else should be fully-qualified?
+How to do more deeply-nested queries and those on lists is an open question.
+How to disambiguate names that could appear in multiple places in an Item?**

 (TBD: there is a proposal to allow finding what queryables are available for a subset of collections, e.g., `/queryables?collections=c1,c3`).